-We maintain stock ownership guidelines described in the table below to align the interests of our non-employee directors and executive officers with those of our shareholders.
+We maintain stock ownership guidelines described in the table below to align the interests of our nonemployee directors and executive officers with those of our shareholders.
 Non-employee directors are expected to meet this guideline within five years of joining the Board.
 Executive officers are expected to meet the guideline within five years of the date of hire or promotion.
-As of January 15, 2016, each of our non-employee directors and executive officers who is required to meet a stock ownership guideline met such guideline.
+As of January 31, 2017, each of our non-employee directors and executive officers who is required to meet a stock ownership guideline met such guideline.

-Stock Ownership Guidelines by Position Non-Employee Directors Chairman and CEO Other Executive Officers, including Named Executive Officers 5x annual board retainer 5x annual base salary 2x or 3x annual base salary
+Stock Ownership Guidelines by Position Non-Employee Directors Chairman and CEO Other Executive Officers 5x annual board retainer 5x annual base salary 2x or 3x annual base salary